Comments

 Teaching Words for Non Phonological Readers

-Sometimes Montessori's approach for reading does not work as expected.
+Sometimes the Montessori approach for reading does not work as expected.
 There are some children who are not able to read phonetic words very well after they have been presented the Montessori method of sounding out letters, spelling words and reading words.
 This even happened to a Montessori teacher's child!

 What do you do if your child is not a phonological reader?
 You have to teach words!
 One of my children could not figure out how phonetic words and the exception to the rules worked until he memorized words.
 This method takes time and your child's reading skills may take longer, but it worked for us.
 My child was able to put together the Montessori elements of reading after memorizing words.
 His reading skills suddenly soared when he was ten years old.